AVXL Collar Strategy

 - What is a collar on AVXL?

 - A collar on AVXL is the collar strategy applied to AVXL (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With AVXL stock trading near $2.92, the strikes shown on this page are snapped to the nearest listed AVXL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With AVXL stock at $3.21 on the most recent close, the strikes shown on this page are snapped to the nearest listed AVXL chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are AVXL collar max profit and max loss calculated?